mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/JSNotes/DOM_Notes.md

 var heading = document.getElementByTagName('h1');
 // heading is an array of all h1 elements within the document objects

+// Edit a single element

+heading[0].style.color = "blue";
+// styling the color of the first h1 element in the array

 ```

 <blockquote>Important to note the plural use of 'Elements' word in the method.
 This mean the method is returning <strong>ALL</strong> instances of the parameter in array form.</blockquote>